paced/advent/README.md

 Everything should be doable using the Python 3 standard library.
 As a result, you should be able to run `python run.py <year> <problem>` to print a solution.

+Run `DEBUG=1 python run.py` to run everything at the same time.

 ## Philosophy

 You will find shorter and faster solutions elsewhere.
 Here, you will find solutions that are: